 Hello my pumpkins!
-Today, I am sharing with you the 10 movies that had an impact on me.
-So basically, my top 10 favorite movies of all time.
+Today, I am sharing with you the 10 movies that had an impact on me, that really changed me and I could watch a thousand time.
+They are basically my top 10 favorite movies of all time.
 I do watch a lot of movies and recommend a lot of movies so it was so hard for me to narrow it down to 10 only.
 I even decided to add an “Honourable mentions” section, just to mention the movies I really love but I don’t think they should be in my top 10.

 If you want to know the 10 movies that had an impact on me, then keep on reading.
 Don’t forget to check out my previous post : REVIEW // Lash Slick Mascara by Glossier

 10 Movies that had an impact on me

 The Lord Of The Rings trilogy

 “A meek Hobbit from the Shire and eight companions set out on a journey to destroy the powerful One Ring and save Middle-earth from the Dark Lord Sauron.”

 The first movie on top of this list is, of course, the Lord Of The Rings.
 No film has ever made an impact on me as much as this trilogy.
 It is, in fact, my favorite movie of all time.
 It’s the one movie that got me into movies in the first place and that inspired me to pursue a career in the film industry.
 I cannot express how much I love this movie and how it makes me feel, so I won’t try.
 Just know, that I cry every time I watch it because it is so perfect.
 Also, objectively, it’s one of the best movies in the industry.
 Everything in this movie is perfection ; the story, the characters, the visuals, the locations, the costumes, the acting, the music.
 This movie is PERFECT.
 Fight me.

 “In the Falangist Spain of 1944, the bookish young stepdaughter of a sadistic army officer escapes into an eerie but captivating fantasy world.”